 Finally, you'll multiply your daily interest by the number of days in your billing cycle.
 If your billing cycle was 30 days, for instance, you'd multiply $0.53 by 30 to get $15.90.
 You will be charged approximately $15.90 in interest for this billing cycle.

 5. Factor In Daily Compounding

-To determine this manually would be extremely time-consuming.
-Thankfully, the effects of daily compounding are relatively minor over the course of a single month, so you'll get a pretty good estimate from the amount you arrive at in step 4.
-However, the higher the interest rate, the greater the effect daily compounding will have on the final amount you'll be charged in interest in a given month.
+Accounting for compounding manually would be extremely time-consuming.
+Thankfully, the effects of daily compounding are relatively minor over the course of a single month, so you'll get a pretty good estimate with the first four steps in the process.

 How to Avoid Paying Credit Card Interest